May 5: Today in Royal History

 May 5, 1572 – Death of Lady Margaret Erskine, mistress of James V, King of Scots

-James V, King of Scots had several mistresses but Lady Margaret Erskine was his favorite and the mother of the most important of his nine illegitimate children, James Stewart, 1st Earl of Moray.
+James V, King of Scots had several mistresses.
+Lady Margaret Erskine was his favorite and the mother of the most important of his nine illegitimate children, James Stewart, 1st Earl of Moray.
 James was an advisor to his half-sister Mary, Queen of Scots, and served as Regent of Scotland for his nephew, the infant King James VI, from 1567 until his assassination in 1570.

 Unofficial Royalty: Lady Margaret Erskine, mistress of James V, King of Scots